Zaid-Ajaj/the-elmish-book/README.md

 # The Elmish Book

-Build advanced client applications using F# and Fable.
+A practical guide to building advanced client applications using F# and Fable.